 - 4 ounces goat cheese

-- Whole grain baguette or crusty bread or naan, for serving
+- Whole grain baguette or crusty bread or crostini or naan, for serving

 - Preheat the oven to 375 degrees Fahrenheit.

 - In a medium saucepan, warm the olive oil over medium heat.
 Add the onion and sauté for 3 minutes, then add the garlic, red pepper flakes, 1 tablespoon of the fresh basil (or ¼ teaspoon dried), and oregano, and sauté for 1 minute.

 - Add the white wine vinegar and sauté for 1 minute, then carefully add the tomatoes, salt, and several grinds of black pepper.
 Reduce the heat, cover, and allow the mixture to simmer, lightly bubbling, for 10 minutes.
 Taste and adjust seasonings as desired (if you want a spicier dip, add more red pepper flakes!).